 If you haven’t heard of Major Dundee, don’t worry, it’s not related to Crocodile Dundee, but I wouldn’t be surprised if the creators lifted the name for Paul Hogan’s iconic character.
 Directed by Sam Peckinpah, this big studio Hollywood western was recently inducted into the Blu-ray catalogue of Imprint Films, already selling out on their web site, which isn’t surprising given the calibre of this edition.

-Peckinpah’s contribution to the western genre can be likened to that of John Ford’s.
+Peckinpah’s contribution to the western genre can be likened to that of John Ford.
 However, his hands were very much tied in the case of Major Dundee, by Columbia Pictures and their scissor-happy fingers.
-While we still get an enjoyable movie with a nice ensemble of characters, the story is a little vanilla and lacks style synonymous with Peckinpah.
+While we still get an enjoyable movie with a nice ensemble of characters, the story is a little vanilla and lacks the style synonymous with Peckinpah.
 There’s no slow-motion and you can tell the bursts of violence have been edited down for tonal reasons; but there’s still Warren Oates, even though his part is minor.
-We’re invited along to play ‘Cowboys and Indians’ throughout the course of the film, under the notion that Native Americans have no place in the Unites States.
-I’d like to think Peckinpah’s first cut gave us a less black and white interpretation, but I don’t know.
+We’re invited along to play ‘Cowboys and Indians’ throughout the course of the film, under the notion that Native Americans have no place in the United States.
+I’d like to think Peckinpah’s first cut gave us a less black-and-white interpretation, but I don’t know.
 Heston had an intense rivalry with co-star Richard Harris who plays Capt.
 Benjamin Tyreen, an Irish immigrant turned Confederate officer.
-They share different attitudes and principles, but maintained a fragile mutual respect which is regularly tested.
+They share different attitudes and principles but maintained fragile mutual respect that is regularly tested.
 Harris’s charming performance is a nice counter to Heston’s very unpleasant demeanour, amounting to a magnetic duo each with their own personal goals.
-James Coburn as one-armed mercenary, Samuel Potts, unfortunately doesn’t get a lot to do, but I suspect much of his contribution wound up on the cutting room floor.
+James Coburn as a one-armed mercenary, Samuel Potts, unfortunately, doesn’t get a lot to do, but I suspect much of his contribution wound up on the cutting room floor.
 Major Dundee is shot well, showcasing the rugged terrain ‘south of the border’ with its dry climate that almost leaves the viewer feeling parched.